 The search committee requests and considers feedback from all parties, including the entire search committee, the Dean of the Faculty, Chief Diversity Officer, relevant Division Chair(s), students, and appropriate staff, then makes a recommendation to the Dean.
 Neither the search committee nor faculty colleagues are to communicate recommendations to candidates.
 The Dean communicates any reservations to the chair of the search committee.
 Once the Dean agrees to a candidate, the Dean communicates agreement to the chair of the search committee.

 Offers and Negotiations

 The Dean of the Faculty offers the position to the candidate, and negotiates and issues a contract contingent on the successful completion of a background check.

 After a candidate receives a formal contract, the chair of the search committee should telephone other candidates who have visited to thank them for their interest in Bates and let them know that an offer has been made.
 After receipt of the signed contract, the chair of the search committee works with Academic Services on wording of a message to other candidates.

 All copies of candidates’ dossiers must be shredded per federal statutes.
 The college keeps records about searches that are helpful to the college and appropriate to federal guidelines.
-Within two weeks of the end of a search, the chair of the search committee completes and sends a form with information about the search to the Director of Equity and Diversity and office staff listed on the form.
-Forms are available from Heather Lindkvist at email@example.com.
+Within two weeks of the end of a search, the chair of the search committee completes and sends a form with information about the search to the Chief Diversity Officer and office staff listed on the form.
+Forms are available from Kerri Uehlein at firstname.lastname@example.org.